expo/expo/docs/pages/versions/unversioned/workflow/debugging.md

 There is [future work](https://github.com/facebook/react-native/issues/934) to get network requests showing up in Chrome DevTools.

+## Debugging Redux

+[Redux](https://redux.js.org/) is a popular library for managing the state of your app that doesn't belong to any single component, and instead it shared throughout the app.
+[React Native Debugger](https://github.com/jhen0409/react-native-debugger) is a desktop app that combines [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension), [React Devtools](https://github.com/facebook/react-devtools), and Chrome Devtools all in one window.
+These are the same tools that you would be using on the web to debug your Redux and React apps, but the set up in React Native is a little bit different:

+1. Download React Native Debugger from the [releases page](https://github.com/jhen0409/react-native-debugger/releases).
+2. Open the app, press `⌘+t`/`ctrl+t` to open new window, then set the port to 19001.
+3. Start your app, open the in-app developer menu, and select “Debug JS Remotely.”
+4. Configure `__REDUX_DEVTOOLS_EXTENSION__` as [shown here](https://github.com/zalmoxisus/redux-devtools-extension#11-basic-store).

+You're now good to go!
+If you are experiencing any issues or want to learn more about how to use these tools, refer to this [guide](https://medium.com/@tetsuyahasegawa/how-to-integrate-react-native-debugger-to-your-expo-react-native-project-db1d631fad02).

 ## Hot Reloading and Live Reloading

 [Hot Module Reloading](http://facebook.github.io/react-native/blog/2016/03/24/introducing-hot-reloading.html) is a quick way to reload changes without losing your state in the screen or navigation stack.
 To enable, invoke the developer menu and tap the "Enable Hot Reloading" item.
 Whereas Live Reload will reload the entire JS context, Hot Module Reloading will make your debug cycles even faster.
 However, make sure you don't have both options turned on, as that is unsupported behavior.